Sweden at the FIFA Women's World Cup: 2019 World Cup

 After the quarter-finals at European Championship 2017 Pia Sundhage had given up the post of national coach, followed by Peter Gerhardsson.
 In addition, record goalscorer Lotta Schelin could no longer be used due to a neck injury sustained in June 2017, ultimately prompting her to end her career in August 2018.

-Qualifying opponents became Denmark, the Ukraine, Hungary and Croatia.
-The Swedes started with a 2-0 victory in Croatia and then had to play for the first home game against Denmark, as the Danish association canceled the game because the Danish players did not want to compete because of disagreements with the association.
+Qualifying opponents became Denmark, Ukraine, Hungary and Croatia.
+The Swedes started with a 2–0 victory in Croatia and then had to play for the first home game against Denmark, as the Danish association canceled the game because the Danish players did not want to compete because of disagreements with the association.
 UEFA finally scored the game 3-0 for Sweden.

 The next three games won the Swedes with just one goal, but then lost in Ukraine with 0: 1, and thus for the first time against an Eastern European team.
 Although they then won the second leg against the Ukrainians, but by the defeat in the first leg, it was the last game in Denmark: with a draw or a victory, Sweden would qualify directly for the World Cup finals, in a defeat, the Danes would first time Since 2007, the finals have been reached again and Sweden should be in the playoffs of the best runners-up for the last European starting place.
-A goal from Sofia Jakobsson immediately after the half-time break gave Sweden a 1-0 win and qualified for the finals in France.
+A goal from Sofia Jakobsson immediately after the half-time break gave Sweden a 1–0 win and qualified for the finals in France.

 In France, for the first time Chile and Thailand and for the sixth time in the preliminary round, the USA were the group opponents.
-The Swedes started with a 2-0 victory against Chile, but had to wait until the 83rd minute for the first goal.
-The first goal came quicker in the 5-1 victory against Thailand, which was already achieved in the 6th minute.
+The Swedes started with a 2–0 victory against Chile, but had to wait until the 83rd minute for the first goal.
+The first goal came quicker in the 5–1 victory against Thailand, which was already achieved in the 6th minute.
 Even faster, they came into the backlog against the US in the third minute.
-The last goal of the 0-2 defeat then fell through a Jonna Andersson deflected shot.
-As second in the group, the Swedes met Canada and reached the quarter-final against Germany by a 1-0 victory.
-After 24 years without a competitive victory against Germany succeeded with a 2-1 to 0-1 deficit to the semi-finals against European champions Netherlands.
+The last goal of the 0–2 defeat then fell through a Jonna Andersson deflected shot.
+As second in the group, the Swedes met Canada and reached the quarter-final against Germany by a 1–0 victory.
+After 24 years without a competitive victory against Germany succeeded with a 2–1 to 0–1 deficit to the semi-finals against European champions Netherlands.
 In the semifinals the Swedes lost 1-0 after extra time.
-Sweden got a bronze medal after defeating England 2-1.
+Sweden got a bronze medal after defeating England 2–1.